fe950/debian11ConfigScript/README.md

 ,
 ,

+#### Note:
-Note: If script is runnig more then once, multiple rows is created in the files .bashrc
+ f script is runnig more then once, multiple rows is created in the files .bashrc
 /root/.bashrc
 /etc/lokales.gen